Spotlighting Welders: The Muscle of Our Modern Workforce

 Without welders, we wouldn’t have our modern comforts, shelters or means of traveling from place to place.
 You can (and should) thank a welder.

-Welders value grit, resilience and detail.
+Welders have mentally strong personality traits like grit, resilience and detail.
 They snub laziness and push through difficult conditions to get the job done right.

-Welders form a tight-knit community, both at the worksite and online.
+Welders’ personality traits lend themselves to forming a tight-knit community, both at the worksite and online.
 They’re not above seeking advice from fellow welders on how to make their work better, often sharing images of their best welds in hopes of feedback.
-You don’t have to look far for unfiltered criticism, encouragement, a slap on the back or a friendly shove to improve welding technique.
+As a result of welders’ personality traits, you don’t have to look far for unfiltered criticism, encouragement, a slap on the back or a friendly shove to improve welding technique.

 Welders also value safety.
 You never know where a new job will take you — underground, underwater, overseas.
 Each worksite presents new challenges, and you can count on experienced welders to tell you what you’ll need to get in and out in one piece.
 Sure, there’s pride in a job done right, but even more pride in a job done safely.